Bullet Journal Hacks – What’s More Fun?

 #1 – Color Code With Mildliners

 This is an easy bullet journal hack to help you organize the categories of your life.
 Create some type of color coding system with the help of the lovely Zebra Mildliners and start marking your pages with a simple color square!
-Do it right up against the edge of the page and you can see the patterns of colors building up as you go.
+Do it right up to the edge of the page and you can see the patterns of colors building up as you go.

 #2 – Color Code Your Bullet Journal Index to Match